Communicating Effectively With Children

 - Recognize that they are developing ideas that might differ from your own.
 Unless these ideas place the adolescent in danger of harm to self or others, accept their beliefs as an example of their developing individuality.

 Sometimes we get so busy with everyday life that we forget the simpler ways to communicate.
 In Put Your Heart on Paper, Henriette Klauser encourages use of the written word as a way of staying in touch.
 She says that writing can start communications that might be too difficult for the spoken word and can heal conflicts between adults and children.
 Most important is that these writings become part of the relationship's history.
 Here are some ideas for how to use the written word in your relationships:

 - On a small piece of paper, state a simple request such as "I'd like to take a walk with you," and leave the note in a visible place.

-- Journals can be used to document a relationship's history.
-Use the journal to record special events and time spent together.
+- Use a journal to document a relationship's history and record special events and time spent together.

 - Leave small greetings for each other in unlikely places such as on the bathroom mirror or in a backpack.

 - Share a journal with someone.
 Keep the journal in a place where each person can easily get to it and record feelings and experiences.

 Few activities in life come with so great a reward as communicating effectively with one another.
 The ideas in this guide can help you develop healthy and mutually rewarding adult-child relationships.
 The world can be overwhelming for children.
 By paying attention to and communicating regularly with children, you can help them create a positive and healthy view of themselves and the world.

 - Bates, E., B. O'Connell and C. Shore.
 1987.
 Language and communication in infancy.
 In Handbook of infant development, edited by J. D. Osofsky.
 New York: Wiley.

 - Bornstein, M. H., editor, 1995.
 Handbook of parenting: volume 1, children and parenting.
 NJ: Lawrence Erlbaum.